 Potential, opportunity, accomplishment.
 We see promise in every student who walks our halls.
-"Too good not to be better," as one of our teachers often says.
+"Too good not to be better," as one of our teachers often said.
 It's our mission in Upper School to challenge students with opportunities to test their strengths, develop their talents, and define their interests.
-As you explore this Web site, you'll see the examples, and you'll see how our students transform their personal potential into real accomplishments.
+Teachers help students transform their personal potential into real accomplishments.

 But we don't stop there.
 Teaching students to think, to read, to write, to speak, to question, to compute, to explore and ultimately to become lifelong, independent learners is not enough.
-We strive also to help them develop a sense of honor and duty to family, school, and community.
+We also strive to help them develop the values that are central to McDonogh's Character Compass: Respect, Responsibility, Honesty, Kindness, and Service.
 We look for ways to invest students in the school's honor code and to give it more prominence in school life.
 We encourage students and their faculty advisors to meet regularly in small groups to discuss the issues of the day, plan projects, and have fun together.

 I will not lie, cheat, or steal.

 I will respect the rights and well-being of myself and others.